More things I've learned about freelancing

 As I said in my original freelance lessons post, there’s a difference between educating a client to prevent them from making a big strategic error (perhaps not making their website mobile friendly or running an ill-advised social media campaign) and trying to enforce your own personal style and preferences.

-How we approach these conversations matters, too.
+How you approach these conversations matters, too.

 The best way I’ve found is to politely explain why I believe another option would be the best way to go.
 For example: